uvsingh007/web-dev-ratna-8765/README.md

 # Digital Pay

-Apex crafts is an online payment portal to make transactions swift and easy.
+Digital Pay is an online payment portal to make transactions swift and easy.

 ## Features